People Trained So Far

 Community Education Facilitator

-We are asking our community to take the pledge and become one of the 2,021 people to learn the warning signs of child abuse and neglect by the end of 2021.
+We are asking our community to take the pledge and learn the warning signs of child abuse and neglect.

 Why take the pledge?

 Over 1,000 cases of child abuse are reported in Dutchess County each year.
 Around 5X as many go unreported.
 With activities canceled and online schooling the new normal, abuse has been easier for perpetrators to hide.
 The result?
 Abuse is happening more often and with greater severity.
 Five children die each day from abuse in the U.S. but we know sharing the warning signs works!

 What will you learn?

 When you think of child abuse, your first thought may be of bruises, but the signs aren’t always so clear.

 This presentation answers questions such as:

 - How prevalent is abuse in our community?